tomer-yechiel/pino-sentry-transport/README.md

 - **`withLogRecord`**: When set to `true`, sends the entire log record as context to Sentry.
 Be cautious of log records larger than 8KB, as Sentry will throw an error.
 - **`tags`**: An array specifying which fields from the log record should be added as tags in Sentry.
 Uses `lodash.get` to extract values.
-- **`context`**: An array specifying which fields from the log record should be added as context in Sentry.
+- **`context`**: An array specifying which fields from the log record should be added as context in Sentry under the `pino-context` key.
 Also uses `lodash.get` for value extraction.
+- **`directContext`**: An array of keys in the log record to be added directly to the Sentry context (not under the `pino-context` key).
+In the log object, the value of these keys must be objects or null.
+Can be used to pass in user, tags, extra, etc.
 - **`minLevel`**: The minimum log level required for a message to be sent to Sentry.
-Log levels follow Pino's conventions (e.g., 40 for 'error').
+Log levels follow Pino's conventions (e.g., 40 for 'warning', 50 for 'error').
 - **`expectPinoConfig`**: If set to `true`, allows the transport to work with custom `messageKey` or `errorKey` settings in Pino.